How to Eat 100 Grams of Protein a Day

 • People with training experience who are trying to lose fat: 2.3 to 3.1 grams per kilogram of body weight per day (1.04 to 1.4 grams per pound)

-One number that is often discussed in gyms and among bodybuilders is to consume 1 gram per pound of bodyweight.
 While this isn't exactly right, it's a good general goal if you're a regular gym-goer, says Shawn Arent, PhD, CSCS, professor and chair of exercise science at the University of South Carolina.
+And it's simpler than some of the calculations above.
+"It's easy math for people," he says.
+"We are a metrically challenged society!
+This keeps it simple."

 Advertisement

 And while the ISSN suggests eating your protein in doses of 20 to 40 grams throughout the day, Arent says that standard should be secondary.
 Work on hitting your daily number first.
 That's the part most people struggle with, and the metric that will help you most.
-Once you're consistently getting there, he says, you can worry about optimizing how much you're getting at each sitting.
+Once you're consistently getting there, he says, you can worry about optimizing how much you're eating at each sitting.

 Good Sources of Protein